Ultimate Guide to Resource Management

 They do this because resource management is often the harder puzzle to solve.

 Chapter 6 explores the relationship between project management and resource management in greater depth.

 Resource management and portfolio management

-As mentioned earlier, all organizations are resource constrained.
+As mentioned earlier, most organizations are resource constrained.